sc420/pygame-rl/README.md

 * "Intercept goal": See where the player is, approach him.

 The two agents move in random order, i.e., every time the player plans to moves, the computer agent either moves first or follows the move by the player.

+### Map

+Map data is embedded in the map file `data/map/soccer.tmx`.
+Config file path is associated with layers regarding the name to positions mapping.
+See `renderer/pygame_util.py` for more information.

+To modify the map, for example.

+* Change the walkable field: Modify the layer `ground` in `data/map/soccer.tmx` as `data/map/ground_tile.yaml` is associated with the layer.
+* Change the goal field: Modify the layer `goal` in `data/map/soccer.tmx` as `data/map/goal_tile.yaml` is associated with the layer.
+* Change the spawn field: Modify `soccer/soccer_environment.py:SoccerState.spawn_bounds_list`.
+It's the only positions that are not embedded in the map file.

 [paper]: https://www.umiacs.umd.edu/~hal/docs/daume16opponent.pdf